Congress pushes ahead on Trump impeachment with nation split

 In it, they claim there’s no evidence Trump pressured Zelenskiy.
 Instead, they say Democrats just want to undo the 2016 election.
 Republicans dismiss witness testimony of a shadow diplomacy being run by Trump lawyer Rudy Giuliani, and they rely on the president’s insistence that he was merely concerned about “corruption” in Ukraine — though the White House transcript of Trump’s phone call with Zelenskiy never mentions the word.

-“They are trying to impeach President Trump because some unelected bureaucrats chafed at an elected President’s ‘outside the beltway’ approach to diplomacy,” according to the report from Republicans Devin Nunes of California, Jim Jordan of Ohio and Michael McCaul of Texas.
+“They are trying to impeach President Trump because some unelected bureaucrats chafed at an elected President’s ‘outside the beltway’ approach to diplomacy,” according to the report from Republican Reps.
+Devin Nunes of California, Jim Jordan of Ohio and Michael McCaul of Texas.

+Rep. Jim Jordan, R-Ohio, appeared to be the only lawmaker who viewed the Democratic report Monday evening when it became available behind closed doors for members of the intelligence panel.
+He said it was “long.”

+Jordan declined to discuss details, but said it’s the same “lame case” Democrats presented throughout impeachment hearings.

 Trump on Monday pointed to Zelenskiy’s recent comments as proof he did nothing wrong.
 The Ukrainian president said in an interview he never talked to Trump “from the position of a quid pro quo,” but he didn’t say Trump did nothing wrong.
 In fact, he had strong criticism for Trump’s actions in the Time magazine interview.